 What happens if you violate policy

-- Notification of non-compliance: If we believe that you're violating third-party policy, we'll usually contact you to request corrective action.
-If you fail to make the requested corrections within the time period given, your access to Google third-party programs and your advertising accounts may be suspended.
-In cases of serious or repeated violations, you may be suspended immediately and without notification.
+- Notification of non-compliance: If we believe that you’re violating third-party policy, we’ll usually contact you to request corrective action.
+If you fail to make the requested corrections within the time period given, we may take enforcement action.
+In cases of serious or repeated violations, we may take action immediately and without notification.

-- Third-party program suspension: Your participation in Google third-party programs, such as Google Partners or Premier SMB Partners, is predicated upon compliance with third-party policy and may be limited or suspended if we find that you're violating our policies or if you fail to cooperate with our efforts to review your business for compliance.
+- Third-party program suspension: Your participation in Google third-party programs, such as Google Partners, is predicated upon compliance with third-party policy and may be limited or suspended if we find that you’re violating our policies or if you fail to cooperate with our efforts to review your business for compliance.

 - Advertising account suspension: We may suspend your Google advertising accounts if you commit a serious policy violation.
 In cases of repeated or especially serious policy violations, your Google advertising accounts may be permanently suspended, and you may no longer be able to advertise with Google.
 Furthermore, we may contact your customers to notify them accordingly.